STEM CELL RESEARCHWould it surprise you to know that

 But here are the facts -

-There are two types of stem cells.
+As of this writing there are two types of stem cells.
 Embryonic and Adult.
 Adult includes stem cells taken from a fetus.
 To be an embryonic stem cell, it has to be an embryo.
 But within the Adult stem cell types there are many sub categories or forms.
-Many forms of Stem

 Wait!
 A week old embryo has about 100 cells.
 It's called a Blastocyst and that's where they get more than one cell!

 That's correct.
-But scientists can only retrieve the undifferentiated inner blastocyst cells - anywhere from two to 10 tops.
+But scientists can only retrieve the Undifferentiated inner blastocyst cells - anywhere from two to 10 tops.
 The rest of the blastocyst, the embryo, is destroyed in the process.
 The cells that were retrieved have to be inspected one by one to make sure they are healthy.
 This further lowers the expectation of finding enough cells (you need more than a single one to create a stem cell "line").
 It is common to have all of the cells thrown away and start fresh with another embryo.
-So we're still talking removing a woman's much needed embryo.
+So we're still talking removing all of a woman's much needed embryos.